Zucchini Companion Plants: Full List of Pairings

 Two other garden favorites, cucumbers and pumpkins, can be either helpful or harmful as companion plants, which is why I’ve listed them under “possible.”

 Both plants can fight with zucchinis for space and nutrients if planted too close together.
-They can also share pests and diseases common to all squashes, and cross-pollination can result in strange fruit, especially if you save a few of the crop’s seeds for next year.
+They can also share pests and diseases common to all squashes, and cross-pollination can result in strange fruits, especially if you save a few of the crop’s seeds for next year.

 However, they also benefit by saving space overall when planted together and can attract beneficial squash bees, the main pollinators for zucchini and many other squashes.
-Every year I set aside one bed to plant all squash together (including cucumbers and pumpkins, along with zucchini), and they’ve always thrived.
+Every year, I set aside one bed to plant all squash together (including cucumbers and pumpkins, along with zucchini), and they’ve always thrived.
 That said, weigh the pluses and minuses for your own garden before you do the same!

 Happy Planting!